-I don’t think we have anywhere near that sort of leeway, and that as soon the 2020s we are going to see a tsunami of bot-produced and bot-managed content that will make the disruption of the “ebook revolution” look like a mild ruffle of publishing’s feathers.
+I don’t think we have anywhere near that sort of leeway, and that as soon the early 2020s we are going to see a tsunami of bot-produced and bot-managed content that will make the disruption of the “ebook revolution” look like a mild ruffle of publishing’s feathers.

 Almost two years ago now a Japanese bot wrote a short story that almost won a literature prize.

 In August of last year in South Africa AI was being used to predict and write the next Game of Thrones in the style of George R.R.
 Martin.
 Not the official GoT, of course, but a worryingly passable rendition.